What is Acupuncture?

 What does the research say?

-Research shows that acupuncture needles release a number of hormones and chemicals that are naturally produced in the brain.
-These chemicals not only help in pain relief but may also assist the body’s healing process.
+Research has suggested that acupuncture stimulates the body to release a number of hormones and chemicals that are naturally produced in the brain.
+These chemicals not only help in pain relief, but may also assist the body’s healing process.

 When your physiotherapist uses acupuncture, it may be combined with a range of other treatment techniques e.g. exercise and manual therapy.